-These settings would cause the camera to take a photo (or video, depending on which you have it set for) beginning at 4 PM, then another one at 4:15, 4:30, etc.-one every 15 minutes, until the Field Scan recording stops at 6:30 PM.
-The next day, the camera would again record an image or video once every 15 minutes between 4 and 6:30 PM.
-Remember, this is independent of normal triggers due to animal activity-even if no animals enter the IR sensor coverage zone, an image or video will still be captured every 15 minutes during the 2.5 hour block of time.
+These settings would cause the camera to capture a photo (or video, if the camera is set to that mode) once every 15 minutes, beginning at 6 AM, until the Field Scan "A" recording block stops at 8:00 AM.
+Later that day, the camera would again take a photo or video every 15 minutes between 5:30 PM and 7:00 PM (during Field Scan time block "B").
+The next day, the camera would again record an image or video once every 15 minutes between 6:00 and 8:00 AM, and between

+5:30 and 7:00 PM.
+No Field Scan recording would occur from 8AM to 5:30 PM, or from 7PM to 6AM.
+Remember, Field Scan recording is independent of normal triggers due to animal activity-even if no animals enter the IR sensor coverage zone, an image or video will still be captured every 15 minutes during the block(s) of time.
 If an animal triggers the camera "in between" the 15 minute intervals, it will be recorded, same as it would if you had setup the camera with Field Scan turned Off.
 Note: Field Scan settings of frequent intervals and/or long periods between start and stop time can reduce battery life.